 We cannot update all the guides whenever there is a general change in the weather or the season.
 We try to predict seasonal changes but it's not easy!

-Even if you're not into 'Nordic hiking', a stick (walking pole) or two can be a real benefit in overgrown terrain.
-You might feel a bit over-equipped at first, but a pole can also help you over stiles and astride the occasional muddy patch.
+Even if you're not into 'Nordic hiking', a stick (trekking pole) or two can be a real benefit in overgrown terrain.
+You might feel a bit lumbered at first, but a pole can also help you over stiles and astride the occasional muddy patch.
 A pole need not be expensive.

 All our guides give advice on clothing and footwear.
 BUT please remember, this advice is relative and conditions can change according to weather and season.